vuanhtuan1012/python-and-statistics-for-financial-analysis/README.md

     - easy modeling: many financial models assume log-normal price behavior as this respects the zero-bound.
 - **$Z$-distribution**:
   - is another name for standard normal distribution, **a special case** of the normal distribution with $\mu = 0, \sigma = 1$.
-  - is called $Z$ because $Z-$score is used to standardize data points.
+  - is called $Z$ because $Z$-score is used to standardize data points.

     $$Z = \frac{X - \mu}{\sigma}$$
   - $Z$-score tells us **how far** a point is from the mean $\mu$.